open-edge-platform/app-orch-catalog/README.md

 in its `build` folder.
 The CI integration for this repository will publish the container image to the Edge Orchestrator Release Service OCI registry upon merge to the `main` branch.

-App Catalog has a corresponding Helm chart in its `deployment` folder.
+App Catalog has a corresponding Helm chart in its [deployments](deployments) folder.
 The CI integration for this repository will publish this Helm charts to the Edge Orchestrator Release Service OCI registry upon merge to `main` branch.
 App Catalog is deployed to the Edge Orchestrator using this Helm chart, whose lifecycle is in turn managed by Argo CD (see [Foundational Platform]).

-App Catalog API is defined first in Protobuf format in the `api` folder and then the Go code and the REST API defintion and implementation is generated from this.
+App Catalog API is defined first in Protobuf format in the [api](api) folder and then the Go code and the REST API defintion and implementation is generated from this.

 App Catalog uses a SQL database to store the Deployment Packages, Applications and Registry information, utilizing the